-The employer contribution made on behalf of the current Chief Executive is 27% of base salary, but excluding annual incentive payments.
+The employer contribution made on behalf of the current Chief Executive is 27% of base salary but excluding annual incentive payments.
 The contribution recognises that the Chief Executive gave up entitlement to a Final Salary Scheme which was an onerous burden upon the employer.
-The contribution made on behalf of the Deputy Chief Executive and Commercial Director is 10% of base salary.
+The contribution made on behalf of the other executives is 10% of base salary.